Eunício Oliveira

 Eunício Lopes de Oliveira (born 30 September 1952) is a Brazilian politician and businessman.
-He has represented Ceará in the Federal Senate since 2011 and became president of the Senate of Brazil on 1 February 2017.
-Previously, he was a federal congressman representing Ceará from 1999 to 2011.
-He is a member of the Brazilian Democratic Movement Party.
+He represent Ceará in the Chamber of Deputies of Brazil since February 2023.
+Previously, he was a federal congressman representing Ceará from 1999 to 2011 and Federal Senator representing the state from 2011 to 2019, becoming president of the Senate of Brazil from 1 February 2017 to 2019.

+He is a member of the Brazilian Democratic Movement.
 He was candidate running for Governor of Ceará in 2014.

 He is mentioned in 2017 among the beneficiaries of bribes from the multinational JBS.
+In a plea bargain, Eunício was accused of having received two million reais in bribes from the Odebrecht Organization (now Novonor).